fac-15/I-Choose-Who-/README.md

 ### Goals 🥅

 Create a pokedex app that can:
-1. display a list to search a list of pokemon
+1. Display a dropdown list of pokemon to the user
-2. provide pokemon information to the user
+2. Provide information about the specific pokemon that the user selects
 3. To get more comfortable with node.js

 ### Dependencies to install 💻
 ![](https://media.giphy.com/media/TFhobYtkih62k/giphy.gif)

-- JavaScript
-- HTML
-- CSS
-- Tape for testing
+- Tape and tap-spec for testing
-- Heroku
+- nodemon

 ### Use locally: